rsingla92/CPUScheduler/README.md

 2   0     7     ......
 7   1     1     .......

 Where each row is a process, and each column is information pertaining to that process, the simulator can run a any of the following:
-//First Come First Serve
+* First Come First Serve
-//Round Robin with variable time quantum
+* Round Robin with variable time quantum
-//Impolite Preemptive Priority
+* Impolite Preemptive Priority
-//Patient Preemptive Priority
+* Patient Preemptive Priority
-//Non-preemptive Priority
+* Non-preemptive Priority
-//Preemptive Shortest Job First
+* Preemptive Shortest Job First
-//Non-preemptive Shortest Job First
+* Non-preemptive Shortest Job First
-//Shortest Previous Burst
+* Shortest Previous Burst

 The Gantt chart for the specfied algorithm is displayed, along with the metrics pertaining to the resulting run.
 Developed in C++.